 Provide specific validation and initial demonstration of capability data, to include:

-Copies of QC data: Results for QC check standards, initial and continuing calibration verification standards (CCVS), spikes (all types), blanks (all types) surrogates, etc. Include the assigned values (expected analyzed values) for all QC samples and calibration standards, and the acceptance criteria established for all QC samples and calibration standards.
+Copies of QC data: Results for QC check standards, initial and continuing calibration verification (ICV and CCV) standards, spikes (all types), blanks (all types) surrogates, etc. Include the assigned values (expected analyzed values) for all QC samples and calibration standards, and the acceptance criteria established for all QC samples and calibration standards.

 All calibration data: concentration of standards, calculation of response factors and calibration curves.
 If linear regression is applicable, include the acceptance criteria for the resulting correlation coefficient; or, provide corresponding data for other calibration models or procedures.